 Matthew also met with attendees from far and wide, and enjoyed the opportunity to share ideas with those from economies both smaller and more developed than Australia.
 “Practitioners from smaller economies, like Vanuatu, attended to gain insights about cloud accounting and practice management to share back home—it’s great to see,” he said.

 The recurring theme woven throughout Xerocon 2017 was ‘the power of us’.
 It’s the idea that people are innovators, not technology, but technology helps us achieve innovation.
 It’s a powerful reminder that there are real human people behind every bit of seemingly faceless technology.
 And it’s those human connections that really matter.

 Plenty of people attend Xerocon for the new product announcements.
 And it did not disappoint.

 CEO Rod Drury was first up on the keynote stage and made a record number of new Xero product announcements.
 These included:

 The nine integration partners for Xero HQ

-The first integration partners announced for Xero HQ included cloud file management system SuiteFiles, (our buddies and co-presenters at our pre-Xerocon APIntel session), as well as Boma, the much-hyped marketing automation app for accountants.
+The first integration partners announced for Xero HQ included the cloud file management system SuiteFiles, (our buddies and co-presenters at our pre-Xerocon APIntel session), as well as Boma, the much-hyped marketing automation app for accountants.
 Boma’s stand was flooded with interested accountants and bookkeepers—the joke doing the rounds was that Xerocon should in fact be renamed Bomacon!

 The relaunch of expenses

 The expenses function within Xero has been given a major refresh to make the expense process easier and more intelligent.
-Users can now capture and submit expense claims on the run with the iOS and Android app.
+Users can now capture and submit expense claims on the run with the iOS and Android apps.
 Approvals are now more flexible and easier to control.
 Also, users can now submit expenses on behalf of others in the organisation, no doubt a popular new feature for those who struggle to get their receipts in order each month.